STEllAR-GROUP/hpx/docs/sphinx/examples/1d_stencil.rst

 In example 4, we take advantage of the partition setup by redefining ``space`` to be a vector of shared_futures with each future representing a partition.
 In this manner, each future represents several data points.
-Because the user can define how many data points are contained in each partition (and, therefore, how many data points are represented by one future) a user can now control the grainsize of the simulation.
-The rest of the code was then futurized in the same manner as was done in example 2.
+Because the user can define how many data points are in each partition, and, therefore, how many data points are represented by one future, a user can control the grainsize of the simulation.
+The rest of the code is then futurized in the same manner as example 2.
 It should be noted how strikingly similar example 4 is to example 2.

 Example 4 finally shows good results.
 This code scales equivalently to the